simeonf/BeginnerSIG/README.md

 ### Intermediate
 * `args_and_kwargs.py` - Learn how to create functions that can handle multiple data types for the same input.
+* `generator_functions.py` - Learn how to create functions that define lazy iteration.

 ## How do I contribute to this repo?